-By default, Compose reads two files, a docker-compose.yml and an optional docker-compose.override.yml file.
-As shown in Figure 8-11, when you are using Visual Studio and enabling Docker support, Visual Studio also creates those files plus some additional files used for debugging.
+By default, Compose reads two files, a docker-compose.yml and an optional dockercompose.override.yml file.
+As shown in Figure 8-11, when you are using Visual Studio and enabling Docker support, Visual Studio also creates an additional docker-compose.ci.build,yml file for you to use from your CI/CD pipelines like in VSTS.